 There are a lot of ways of conceiving of reality, which may be influenced by the field of philosophy and various others.
 A term often used in philosophy is ontology, which is the philosophical study of being.
 I remember having a hard time wrapping my head around this in grad school.

 Realism is the idea that there is an underlying, immutable version of reality.
-Where this starts to falls apart in my mind is that even if there is a concrete reality at some level, does that even matter when perception of that reality is an inherently subjective experience?
+Where this starts to fall apart in my mind is that even if there is a concrete reality at some level, does that even matter when the perception of that reality is an inherently subjective experience?
 What I perceive in the environment, even when fully compos mentis, is going to be quite different from what my guinea pigs perceive in the same environment.
-If something is reflecting green wavelengths but I perceive it as blue and the guinea pigs perceive it as grey, are any of us right or wrong?
+If I perceive something as blue and the guinea pigs perceive it as grey, are any of us right or wrong?

 That brings me to another concept I didn’t really get in school – epistemology.
-Epistemology looks at how we know things, and an epistemological question might be whether the world we perceive is the real world itself or an internalized copy.
-Epistemological dualism is the view that our conscious experience is not in fact a direct representation of reality.
+Epistemology looks at how we know things, like whether the world we perceive is the real world itself or an internalized copy.
+Epistemological dualism is the view that our conscious experience is not, in fact, a direct representation of reality.

 To head in a different direction, quantum physics involves uncertainty principles and superpositioning and all of those things well beyond the grasp of most of us.
 Quantum physics is the source of the Schröedinger’s cat thought experiment, in which a cat is seen as simultaneously dead and alive to match on a larger scale what is seen with superpositioning of quantum particles.
 Although this is just a thought experiment, where would the reality lie?

-So, if no one can agree on what reality is or isn’t, how does one evaluate the lack of connection to reality that would represent psychosis?
+So, if no one can agree on what reality is or isn’t, how does one evaluate a psychotic lack of connection to reality?
 Part of it is concordance with other people’s perceptions.
 Not everyone’s going to agree, but there should be some element of similarity.
 Another element is the meaning attached to the perception.
-In psychosis there is often tremendous meaning attached to what would otherwise seem to be a relatively minor sensory stimulus.
+In psychosis, there is often tremendous meaning attached to what would otherwise seem to be a relatively minor sensory stimulus.